General Effective Theories of Black Holes in the Large D Limit: Soap-bubble equation and solutions

 describes \emph{static} embeddings of the black hole as a membrane at a surface $M$ in a background, in the leading large-$D$ limit of Einstein gravity with possibly a cosmological constant.
 Upon extending the solution into the near-horizon region, the constant $\kappa_g$ is identified as the surface gravity of the Killing generator of the horizon, $\partial_t$.

 This equation generalizes to stationary black holes, still in a static background, in the form \eqref{eq:soapbubble}.
-The background has a timelike Killing vector $k$ along which one can define a unit-normalized velocity
+The background admits a timelike Killing vector $\partial_t$, but more generally, it may also possess another Killing vector $k$ that is timelike on the membrane, along which one can define a unit-normalized velocity

 which we take to be tangent to the membrane.
 Then, $\gamma^{-1}=|k|$ combines the gravitational and Lorentz redshifts on the membrane.
 To see this in the relevant case of angular rotations, where

 with constant $\Omega$, we define the radius